Sebastiaan40/cyclops_paper/paper/draft.md

 - Properly addressing phase defects and adapting the curve can make phasemapping suitable for analysing clinical cases.
 - Refer to preregistration.

+This paper is meant to serve as a theoretical backbone to understand how phasemapping can be used in a clinical setting.
+Researcher who are interested in testing these ideas, can have a look at our preregistration (LINK!!!).